BorroGG/Tetris_Java/README.md

 # Tetris_Java
-## Тетрис на Java, в котором реализована работа с основными темами Java Core, такие как: коллекции, I\O, обработка ошибок, многопоточность, swing.
+## Tetris in Java, which implements work with the main topics of Java Core, such as: collections, I \ O, error handling, multithreading, swing.
-### Тетрис сохраняет результаты в файл Results.txt, и, при новом открытии программы, загружает их. Результаты можно посмотерть нажав клавишу F2 или кнопку Top, во время просмотра игра ставится на паузу.
+### Tetris saves the results to the Results.txt file, and loads them when the program is opened again.
+The results can be viewed by pressing the F2 key or the Top button, while viewing the game is paused.
-### Начать новую игру можно по нажатию F1 или кнопки New Game. Выйти - esc или Exit.
+### You can start a new game by pressing F1 or the New Game button.
+Exit - esc or Exit.
-### Стандартное управление: Влево/Вправо - движение фигуры, Вниз - дополнительное движение вниз, Вверх - поворот фигуры, Пробел - мгновенное перемещение вниз.
+### Standard controls: Left/Right - movement of the figure, Down - additional movement down, Up - rotation of the figure, Spacebar - instantaneous movement down.